UNIVERSITY OF WISCONSIN River Falls

 Reported incidents are confidential (except sexual assaults of persons younger than 18 years of age).
 University staff will not take action without your consent, unless the alleged perpetrator presents an immediate safety threat to the community-at-large.

 Options through the Division of Student Affairs may include disciplinary action if the offender is a student, faculty or staff member and a university policy has been violated.
 Possible disciplinary actions for students include reprimand, probation, suspension, or expulsion.

-The Assistant Director of Student Rights and Responsibilities will discuss with you your options, including the choice of reporting the assault to the University Police or the River Falls Police Department, or if the alleged perpetrator is a student, university conduct charges.
-Campus and community resources available to you will also be discussed.
+The Director of Student Conduct & Community Standards will discuss your options, including your choice to report the assault to University Police or River Falls Police, or if the alleged perpetrator is a student, university conduct charges.
+Available campus and community resources will also be discussed.

 Note: The victim SHOULD NOT bathe, change clothes, or do anything that might destroy physical evidence.
-IMMEDIATE CONTACT with another person who can lend support and assistance is an important first step after a sexual contact has occurred.
+IMMEDIATE CONTACT with another person who can lend support and assistance is an important first step after a sexual assault.

 If a victim pursues legal prosecution, he or she has rights under Chapter 950 of the Wisconsin Statutes.

-Download the Resource Guide for sexual assaults and harassments
+Download the Resource Guide for sexual assault and harassment.